KorayDurudogan/ProductCategorySolution/README.md

 # ProductCategorySolution 🎉

-ProductCategorySolution contains three projects 🏗️
+ProductCategorySolution contains four projects 🏗️
-* Infrastructure -> Contains models about connection database, cache etc. If we had RabbitMQ, Kafka or other third party app integrations, this project would be the place.
+* **Infrastructure** -> Contains models about connection database, cache etc. If we had RabbitMQ, Kafka or other third party app integrations, this project would be the place.
-* Service -> Contains business models where presentation and infrastructure projects meet.
+* **Service** -> Contains business models where presentation and infrastructure projects meet.
 This layer consumes all resources from Infrastructure.
-* Presentation -> Contains endpoint where users connect the application.
+* **Presentation** -> Contains endpoint where users connect the application.
 Also holds sensitive configurations of the application.
+* **ProductCategoryTests** -> Project that contains unit tests. xUnit has been used.

 Some features of the solution ✨